google-site-verification: googlee16c7726ecc34510.html

 Center full closure

-Eastbound Colfax Avenue approaching Peoria Street will have a one-lane closure from 8:30 a.m. to 3:30 p.m. from through April 3 due to an installation of new infrastructure.
+Eastbound Colfax Avenue east of Peoria Street will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m.
+May 4 to 6 due to work to install new infrastructure.

 Del Mar Circle lane narrowing

-Both directions of Del Mar Circle at Peoria Street will have all lanes narrowed around the clock from April 20 to May 11 due to a city water project to maintain infrastructure.
+Both directions of Del Mar Circle at Peoria Street will have all lanes narrowed around the clock through May 11 due to a city water project to maintain infrastructure.

 Gun Club full closure

-Both directions of Gun Club Road between Fifth and 10th avenues will be fully closed around the clock from May 25 to June 12 due to work to perform utility tie-ins.
+All directions of Gun Club Road between Fifth and 10th avenues will be fully closed around the clock from June 1 to 20 due to work to perform utility tie-ins.
 The alternate route will use Picadilly Road between Colfax Avenue and Stephen D. Hogan Parkway.

 Havana lane closure